Adaptation of Rural Development to Climate Change

-Title: Rural Development and Adaptation to Climate Change
+Title: Adaption of Rural Development to Climate Change

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministerio de Ambiente y Recursos Naturales de la República de Guatemala (MARN)

 Overall term: 2013 to 2018

 Guatemala contributes only 0.5 per cent to the global emission of greenhouse gasses (GHG).
 Its geographic location, however, makes Guatemala a country particularly vulnerable to the impacts of climate change.
 Hurricanes and heavy rains occur more often and additionally, the length of droughts have increased.
 The quality of environmental resources, such as soil, forest and water, has declined due to exploitation.

 Poverty and population growth are forcing farmers to overuse the soil, altering their crop lines.
 This impacts the minimisation of productivity and the resilience of ecosystems to the effects of climate change.

 In recent years, Guatemala has been directly affected by several tropical storms of considerable magnitude: Hurricane Mitch (1998), Storm Stan (2005), Storm Agatha (2010).
 Storm Stan alone caused damage equivalent to three per cent of GDP.

 Decentralised structures are weak, which impedes the implementation of a national policy on climate change and rural development.
 Because the effects of climate change are more severe in rural areas, this puts rural communities in danger.
 There is insufficient water, as 95 per cent of the bodies of water are contaminated.
 Moreover, the lack of experts makes it difficult to have sustainable water supply management.